Agents

 |---|---|---|

-name | string | Unique identifier for this agent |
+name | string | Unique agent identifier |

-sideA | SideConfig | Configuration for the primary side |
+sideA | SideConfig | Side A configuration |

-1.2 Optional Properties
+1.2 Optional

 | Property | Type | Default | Description |